Profile information

 Description

-The house is surrounded by its own land, with gardens, woodland and a river for swimming and canoeing.
-There is a railway nearby with direct trains to Toulouse.
+There is a railway 15 kms away with direct trains to Toulouse and Narbonne, where you can pick up the TGV.
 We are both sociable people, taking great enjoyment from cooking and eating, good conversation.
 We keep up with friends throughout the world using the internet and we both have a wide range of interests.

 We are internationalist in outlook and our family members speak a wide variety of languages - English, French, Spanish, Italian and Portuguese.
 We also have friends who speak eastern European languages.

-There is a separate building available for workawayers.
-It's off-grid with a solar system and composting toilet.
+There is a separate living space in the house available for workawayers.
 It's comfortable and private, suitable for two people and a child.

 Language practice